OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 [^stop-the-world]: Some GCs don't stop the world, but that's a whole other level of complexity so we don't do it.
 I am but one little guy.
 There's no reason you couldn't use MMTk for that, though.
 [Question for MMTk authors: can you give an example, please?
 Or am I mistaken somehow?]
 [^nogc-performance]: Actually unsure why the AST benefited less, but I would assume that's due to it being a lot slower at the time, so GC solving only -some- of its performance problems.
 [TODO: proofreaders please am i making sense?]
 [^software-is-war]: On a metaphysical level, everything is war and love - probably.
 I had philosophy classes back in high school, so I must know what I'm talking about.
+[^scan-object]: I'm thinking the best way would be to have each object implement some `VisitByGc` trait with their associated visit logic, to associate each `ObjMagicId` with a given type in a nice way and to do dynamic dispatch.
+Another TODO for the future...